A complete guide to becoming a successful Android Developer

 You can always work as a freelancer and search for clients that need an app from scratch online.
 Android developers earn quite a lot with average salaries passing $97k US a year, while the minimal salaries go above $75k.
 Clients you meet online will likely need a product that focuses on developing a mobile app based on the web or desktop application.
 However, there are some downfalls.
 Sometimes, clients will need both the iOS and Android app developed.
 In such cases, more often than not, you will need to work over someone else’s code rather than write from scratch.

 If the way above doesn’t work for you, you can create a new product that you’ll develop the way you want it.
 Don’t work on something that already exists; come up with a better and more profitable idea.
-However, with so many similar apps available on the market, sometimes it’s necessary to give your app for free, once it reaches Google Play.
+However, with so many similar apps available on the market, it might be necessary to give your app for free, once it reaches Google Play.
 Getting more downloads will increase your user base, and people who will leave positive reviews.

 While ads may seem like a great way to start earning with apps, they don’t provide enough money to support the maintenance and other things that keep your app in a good state.
 That said, marketing also plays an important role in this strategy.
 Plan your sales, promote your app across social media networks.
 You will also need to plan the best times to do a price-cut.
 Once the user base grows, you can offer more features and add in-app purchases to make more profit.